Mystery surplus found in Garfield Re-2 School District audit

 But the unexpected funds are not exactly good news.

-Proper funding for capital projects and what the district can do around staff salaries, benefits, and one-time expenditures hinges upon knowing what is in the bank account.
+Proper funding for capital projects and what the district can do around staff salaries, benefits and one-time expenditures hinges upon knowing what is in the bank account.

 Officials are looking at the are positives; that there is no indication that there was any criminal activity, which can potentially arise when unallocated money is lying around.
 There is no police involvement around embezzlement or stealing of funds, or any of that kind of thing.

-“If it was a $4 million deficit, it is a whole different kind of conversation,” District Director of Communication Hamilton said.
+“If it was a $4 million deficit, it is a whole different kind of conversation,” District Director of Communication Theresa Hamilton said.
 “The No. 1 thing on the mind of the administration, the school board is they want to be confident in the numbers that are in the accounts.”

-According to Theresa Hamilton, the overage was identified when the board received a copy of the draft audit from McMahan and Associates during a work session in January.
+According to Hamilton, the overage was identified when the board received a copy of the draft audit from McMahan and Associates during a work session in January.

 “While the budget projections and the 2019-20 budget indicated positive changes in the fund balance, none of those documents projected a $4 million overage.
 Without quarterly reports to the Board, it was not possible to gauge the status of accounts,” Hamilton said.